dotnet/dotnet-docker/samples/aspnetapp/README.md

 Note: Docker documentation sometimes refers to ARM32 as `armhf` and ARM64 as `aarch64`.

-The following example demonstrates targeting architectures explictly on Linux, for ARM32 and ARM64.
+The following example demonstrates targeting architectures explicitly on Linux, for ARM32 and ARM64.

 ```console
 docker build --pull -t aspnetapp:alpine-arm64 -f Dockerfile.alpine-arm64 .